 Switch Language

 The Goods and Services Tax Network is constantly streamlining its GST portal and introducing new features to simplify compliance and auditing for taxpayers.
 The latest is the Invoice Management System (IMS), which went live on 14th October 2024.
-It aims to help significantly manage the process of ITC claims.
+It aims to help significantly manage the process of ITC claims more accurate and faster.

 Latest Updates